Resources

 Bereaved Parents and their Continuing Bonds: Love After Death by Catherine Seigal

-BOOK: A counsellor shares her experience of working with bereaved parents
+FACTUAL: A counsellor shares her experience of working with bereaved parents

 Books Beyond Words - Mini Bereavement Set

-A collection of four books which cover bereavement and death suitable for people who find pictures easier than words, including learning disabilities and those whose first language is not English.
+FACTUAL: A collection of four books which cover bereavement and death suitable for people who find pictures easier than words, including learning disabilities and those whose first language is not English.

 The Bereavement Journey®: Offer the Programme

-A proven way to help bereaved people in your community, with all the resources, information and support you need provided to make delivery easy.
+TRAINING COURSES: A proven way to help bereaved people in your community, with all the resources, information and support you need provided to make delivery easy.

 Stillbirth Stories

-WEBSITE: Stillbirth Stories is a unique collection of filmed interviews with parents and clinicians talking about their experiences of stillbirth.
+BIOGRAPHY/AUTOBIOGRAPHY: Stillbirth Stories is a unique collection of filmed interviews with parents and clinicians talking about their experiences of stillbirth.

-No Place to Lie: Secrets Unlocked, a Promise Kept
+No Place to Lie: Secrets Unlocked, a Promise Kept by Helen Garlick

-Our Missing Piece
+Our Missing Peace

 WEBSITE Provides support to bereaved parents all over the world by creating a unifying symbol, signposting service and educating the public about child loss.